VCU-CS-Capstone/CS-25-319-Analyzing-and-Designing-Complex-systems-using-graphql/Status Reports/Status Report Fall Week 06.md

 - Thomas Gyueera - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
-   - Developed First Draft of proposal
+   - Submitted Project Proposal

 ## 2) Milestones to be completed next week ##
-   - Meet with advisor and sponsor for comments
+   - Meet with Advisor and sponsor for next steps
-   - Finalize Draft
-   - Get into contact with last year's team

 ## 3) Issues, problems or concerns ##
-   - Last year's students are hard to reach
+   - None!!